Politically extreme individuals exhibit similar neural processing despite ideological differences

 de Bruin, D., & FeldmanHall, O. (2025).
 Politically extreme individuals exhibit similar neural processing despite ideological differences.
 Journal of Personality and Social Psychology, 129(5), 816–833.

 Read the paragraph below.
 Highlight a span of text, then click the Toulmin element it performs.
+For this task, focus on the three primary elements: claim, grounds, and warrant.
 Each tagged span is added to your board on the right.
 Save when you are done.

 Highlight a span in the paragraph above